EA Sports FC 25: FC 25 Showcase

 On 5 December 2024, EA Sports launched a preview version of FC 25 for their new users to try out.
 This version contains limited versions of the Kick Off and Rush modes with a rotating selection of clubs and teams.
 This is the first EA-developed soccer game to contain a free playable version since FIFA 20 with the Demo version.

 Reception

 EA Sports FC 25 received "generally favorable" reviews from critics for the PlayStation 5 version and "mixed or average" for the Xbox Series X/S version, according to review aggregator Metacritic.
-Additionally, 68% of critics recommended the game, according to OpenCritic.
-However, many online gamers said that the game was the worst FC/Fifa game ever.
+Additionally, 63% of critics recommended the game, according to OpenCritic.

 It won the award for "Best Sports / Racing Game" at The Game Awards 2024, as well as received a nomination for "Sports Game of the Year" at the 28th Annual D.I.C.E.
 Awards.

-Despite that, in January 2025, Electronic Arts reported that the game had underperformed financially, causing the company to downgrade it's financial outlook for the year.
+Despite that, in January 2025, Electronic Arts reported that the game had underperformed financially, causing the company to downgrade its financial outlook for the year.
 According to video game sales-tracking service GSD as of July 2025, EA Sports FC 25 was Europe's best-selling PC and console game in 2025.